Albyn Hospital21-24 Albyn Place, Aberdeen, AB10 1RW Directions

 It isn’t known what triggers the condition and, in some patients, symptoms can slowly creep in.
 It’s also more common in men than women.

-There are many more conditions that affect the hand and wrist but carpal tunnel syndrome and Dupuytren’s disease are two of the main ones seen within the orthopaedic department at BMI Albyn Hospital.
+There are many more conditions that affect the hand and wrist but carpal tunnel syndrome and Dupuytren’s disease are two of the main ones seen within the orthopaedic department at Albyn Hospital.

 With carpal tunnel syndrome, for example, pressure on the nerve may be an indicator.
 If it’s mild, it can sometimes be treated with a steroid injection, the effects of which do not last permanently but can provide some welcome relief.